 - Step 3: Identify the correct interpretation of each disclosure and generate them in the correct format

-Standard Commercial-off-the-Shelf (COTS) platforms can make this implementation process easier.
+Standard Commercial-off-the-Shelf (COTS) platforms can make the IFRS 17 implementation process easier.
 They already contain predefined calculations and report generation modules, which have been designed based on learning from the top accounting firms who regularly work with IFRS standards.

 For most companies, making use of purpose-built software, as well as building strong partnerships with integrators, implementation vendors, accounting firms and consultants, will be the easiest and most effective method of achieving overall IFRS 17 compliance.